 The Nationals Senator and Federal Minister for Rural Health, Bridget McKenzie, and The Nationals Member for Eastern Victoria Region, Melina Bath have met with Latrobe Regional Hospital Chief Executive to discuss the Federal Government’s Stronger Rural Health Strategy.

-Minister Bridget McKenzie is currently Acting Leader of The Nationals and Federal Minister for Sport and Federal Minister for Regional Communications.
+Minister Bridget McKenzie is currently Acting Leader of The Nationals and is also Federal Minister for Sport and Regional Communications.

-Melina Bath, Member for Eastern Victoria Region said, “Unfortunately in regional and rural Victoria many communities have to cope with shortages in general practitioners and specialist doctors which significantly impacts on patient wait times and continuity of care.”
+“Unfortunately in regional and rural Victoria many communities have to cope with shortages in general practitioners and specialist doctors which significantly impacts on patient wait times and continuity of care,” Ms Bath said.

 “During today’s Latrobe Valley visit, Minister McKenzie was able meet with CEO Peter Craighead to discuss training pathways for our doctors and allied health professionals in order to plan for improved rural health services here in Gippsland”.